 If your child has been abducted by a parent, immediate action is crucial.
 Here are the steps you should take:

-• Seek Legal Help: Notify your family law attorney or hire an experienced family law firm to guide you through court proceedings.
-They can guide you on emergency custody orders, and other legal steps and work with law enforcement to bring your child back.
+- Seek Legal Help: Notify your family law attorney or hire an experienced family law firm to guide you through court proceedings.
+They can guide you on emergency custody orders, work with authorities, and pursue recovery under California’s child abduction laws.

 Don’t Wait – Take Action to Protect Your Family